Farm FAQs

 How many dairy farms are in New England?

 We love dairy so much in New England that our neighbors in Eastern New York share milk from their farms with us.
 Some milk produced on New York dairy farms also travels into the New England region to feed and nourish our population.
-There are over 3,000 dairy farms in New York.
+New York ranks #4 in the country for milk production.

 What is the difference between "Organic" and "Conventional" dairy farms?